Sivarajah-Mouley/Dockerize-a-Node.js-application-with-MongoDB-using-Docker-Compose/README.md

-# Step-by-Step Guide: Dockerizing REST API with MongoDB Atlas using Docker Compose
+# Step-by-Step Guide: Dockerize a Node.js application with MongoDB using Docker Compose
+This guide should help a new user to Dockerize a Node.js application with MongoDB using Docker Compose.

 #### Prerequisites